What cat parent’s ears would not prick up at a headline like this. Facial Recognition Technology Helps Find Missing Pets.

 - Message service From Midnight to 8.30am NZCAR offers a message service.
 Your call will be returned the following morning.

-Local communities on Neighbourly or Facebook often have a lost and found pets section.
-This can be great for an immediate hit in your local area.
-NZCAR even has a lost pets poster you can customise with your own details and pictures then print off.
+- NZCAR has a lost pets poster you can customise with your own details and pictures then print off.

 Specific Cat Search Advice

-Cats can be a bigger challenge and alongside your NZCAR PiP notification, and the advice from NZCAR, we recommend a web page by a lady called Kay Albrecht which cat owners will find really helpful.
+Cats can be a challenge.
+A cat hides better than a dog so, as well as filing your missing pet report, we recommend a web page by a lady called Kat Albrecht which cat owners will find helpful.

-There is a lot of good advice for people who find pets on the NZCAR website.
-It covers pets on your property.
-The unhappy effects on another family if you ‘think you will keep it’. and it also covers the important issue of finding a dead pet.
-Yes, this matters.
-As a pet owner the words on the web site hit home.
+There is plenty of good advice for people who find pets on the NZCAR website.
+Their advice covers pets on your property, and also the unhappy effects on another family if you ‘think you will keep it’.

-We would want to know.
-It would be really hard for us but my family would rather know than live with endless uncertainty.
+I would want to know.
+It would be really hard for my family but I would rather know than live with endless uncertainty.

 What Pets does the NZCAR accept as ‘chipped?

-There is a large range of animals you can chip with NZCAR.
-If your animal is a family member, valuable, or even used as part of your work, like an alpaca who provides fibre for yarn, or a cow on a lifestyle block.
-They can be accepted on to the database.
+A large range of animals can be microchipped with NZCAR.
+If your animal is a family member, valuable, or even used as part of your work it can be included on the NZCAR database.

 - Guinea pigs